 In 1996, 26 years after the NPT entered into force, the Comprehensive Nuclear-Test-Ban Treaty (CTBT) was adopted by the UN General Assembly and opened for signature.
 The CTBT bans all nuclear tests and explosions and has over the years established a norm against testing – despite not having entered into force.

 Member states of the NPT perceives the CTBT as a key contributor to the non-proliferation regime and an example of how international treaties and cooperation can move us toward a world without nuclear weapons.
-The test ban makes it more challenging for states with intentions to develop these weapons to do so, and constrains the Nuclear Weapons States’ further development and modernization of current arsenals.
+The test ban makes it more challenging for states with intentions to develop these weapons to do so and constrains the Nuclear Weapons States’ further development and modernization of current arsenals.

-The CTBT is presented as an international treaty who continuously builds bridges between Nuclear Weapons States and Non-Nuclear Weapons States.
+The CTBT is presented as an international treaty that continuously builds bridges between Nuclear Weapons States and Non-Nuclear Weapons States.
 The objective to find common ground between states was highlighted during the NPT Preparatory Committee in 2019.
 More than 75 NPT member states ascribed the CTBT to a bridge-builder role in their opening statements.

 NPT in 2021

 In 2021, the NPT has 191 States Signatories.
-India, Israel, Pakistan and South-Sudan have not signed the treaty, whilst North-Korea chose to withdraw in 2003.
+India, Israel, Pakistan and South Sudan have not signed the treaty, whilst North Korea chose to withdraw in 2003.